Magical I Am

 • The less accurate the player is, the more the player is given stress-release breaks – Minigames, puzzles, fun versions of the Mastery Game – and then is returned to mastering their current Spell Words, rereading the Wizard’s Tale, and taking the comprehension challenges.
 Once the player’s skill level advances sufficiently, the player can explore new challenging adventures.
 Thus, the player sets their own pace for progressing.

-Brief Visual and Auditory Distractions are interjected frequently in Sky Village to enable the learning brain to stop and integrate what it has just experienced, and refresh in preparation for more learning.
+Brief Visual and Auditory Distractions are interjected frequently in Sky Village - Trail of Spells to enable the learning brain to stop and integrate what it has just experienced, and refresh in preparation for more learning.
 GEM data indicates to the game developer how effective these distractions are for promoting the player’s progress.

 GEM is used to generate parental reports about their child’s engagement with the game.
 The gameplay data of each of the players is recorded on our servers for us to analyze.
 We can theoretically save several months' worth of data this way.
 With the depth of data that GEM collects, we have access to information on how the child is developing in their reading abilities.
 We can use GEM to calculate various pieces of information the parent will want to know such as the child’s reading speed, comprehension rate, words they are having difficulty with, and more.